 We regularly issue a variety of non-callable and callable debt securities in the domestic and international capital markets in a wide range of maturities to meet our large and ongoing funding needs.
 Despite an overall lack of portfolio growth during 2007, we remained an active issuer of short-term and long-term debt securities to meet our consistent need for funding and rebalancing our portfolio.
 During 2007, we issued \$1.5 trillion in short-term debt and \$194.0 billion in long-term debt.
 We also redeemed \$101.5 billion of debt securities in 2007 prior to maturity.
 Our short-term and long-term funding needs in 2007 were relatively consistent with our needs in 2006.
 For most of the year, we issued fewer short-term debt securities, as we took advantage of attractive long-term debt funding opportunities to lengthen the average maturity of our debt securities from 45 months in 2006 to 48 months in 2007.
 However, we significantly increased our issuance of short-term debt securities in December 2007 in order to fund additional purchases of investment securities for our liquid investment portfolio.
-As a result, we had approximately 41% more outstanding short-term debt securities as of December 31, 2007, as compared with year-end 2006.
-For more information on our debt activity for the years ended December 31, 2007, 2006 and 2005, and our outstanding short-term and long-term debt as of December 31, 2007 and 2006, refer to "Consolidated Balance Sheet Analysis-Debt Instruments."
+As a result, we had approximately 41% more outstanding short-term debt securities as of December 31, 2007, 2006 and 2005, and our outstanding short-term and long-term debt as of December 31, 2007 and 2006, refer to "Consolidated Balance Sheet Analysis-Debt Instruments."

 We require regular access to the debt capital markets because we rely primarily on the issuance of debt securities to fund our operations.
 Our sources of liquidity have historically been adequate to meet both our short-term and long-term funding needs, and we anticipate that they will remain adequate.
 We have a diversified funding base of domestic and international investors.
 Purchasers of our debt securities include fund managers, commercial banks, pension funds, insurance companies, foreign central banks, state and local governments and retail investors.
-Purchasers of our debt securities are also geographically diversified, with a significant portion of our investors located in the United States, Europe and Asia.
+Purchasers of our debt securities include fund is significant portion of our investors located in the United States, Europe and Asia.
 The diversity of our investor base enhances our financial flexibility and limits our dependence on any one source of funding.
 Our status as a GSE and our current "AAA" (or its equivalent) senior long-term unsecured debt credit ratings are critical to our ability to continuously access the debt capital markets to borrow at attractive rates.
 The U.S. government does not guarantee our debt, directly or indirectly, and our debt does not constitute a debt or obligation of the U.S. government or of any of its agencies or instrumentalities.